Ahoo-Wang/CosId/README.md

 ## RedisIdGenerator

-The TPS performance limit of stand-alone Redis is about 10W+.
-If we have higher performance requirements in some scenarios, we can choose to increase the step size of each `ID` distribution to reduce the frequency of network IO requests and improve the performance of `IdGenerator` , Use `RedisIdGenerator` to generate `ID` TPS limit is approximately equal to `10+W Step`.
+When the step size of `RedisIdGenerator` is set to 1 (one Redis network IO request is required for each generation of `ID`) TPS performance is about 21W+/s ([JMH benchmark](#jmh-benchmark)), if we are correct in some scenarios ID generated TPS performance has higher requirements, so you can choose to increase the step size of each `ID` distribution to reduce the frequency of network IO requests and improve the performance of `IdGenerator` (for example, increase the step size to 1000, and the performance can be increased to 3545W+/s [JMH benchmark](#jmh-benchmark)).

 ## IdGeneratorProvider